Paid Leave - FederalPay.org

 Employees new to the government earn 4 hours of annual leave per 80 hours worked.
-If you are a full time employee, that equates to 13 days of paid personal leave per year.
-After 3 years to federal service employees earn 6 hours per pay period (plus 10 hours in the last pay period of the year).
+If you are a full-time employee, that equates to 13 days of paid personal leave per year.
+After 3 years of federal service, employees earn 6 hours per pay period (plus 10 hours in the last pay period of the year).
 There are 26 pay periods in most years, so this adds up to 20 days off per year or 20.75 days off in years with 27 pay periods (like 2023).
 After 15 years of full time federal service, employees earn 8 hours of paid personal leave per pay period which is equal to 26-27 days off per year.
 All SES, Senior Level, and Scientific or Professional positions earn 8 hours of leave per pay period, regardless of time-in-service.

 When an employee leaves a government job – either for retirement or to peruse another non-federal job – the employee will receive monetary compensation for unused annual leave.
 Employees may only accrue so much annual leave.
 If stationed in the U.S. you can accrue no more than 30 days of annual leave; if you are stationed outside of the U.S. you may accrue no more than 45 days of annual leave; and if you are a member of the Senior Executive Service you may accrue up to 90 days of annual leave before the time is forfeited.

 Sick leave is always earned at a rate of 4 hours per pay period.
 Sick leave can only be used for an approved reason such as illness or illness of a dependent or family member.
 Sick leave can be credited towards retirement time but employees will not be credited for unused sick leave when leaving the government for a non-federal job.
 There is no maximum amount of sick leave that an employee may accrue.